moleculer-java/moleculer-java/README.md

 Developer documentation is in progress.
 At present, only JavaDoc and test cases are available.

 # License
-moleculer-java is available under the [MIT license](https://tldrlegal.com/license/mit-license).
+Moleculer-java is available under the [MIT license](https://tldrlegal.com/license/mit-license).